griccardos/krakenctl/README.md

 | -v Valuestring      | shows value(s) and or subtitles (see below for examples)    |
 | -r brightness      | sets brightness between 0-100 e.g. krakenctl -r 60 |

+To continually update values with -v option you can use a script to loop and update every few seconds.
+For example if cputemp.sh is the script that returns the temperature, and you want updates every 1 second you'd use:
+$ while true; do; krakenctl -v $(cputemp.sh); sleep 1; done;

+or with gpu and subtitles:
+$ while true; do krakenctl -v "$(cputemp.sh),$(gpu.sh);CPU,GPU"; sleep 1; done;

 ### Valuestring
 Made up of 2 parts, separated by a semicolon:
 - value(s)